SparkPost/support-docs/articles/user-guide/subaccounts.md

 You will have the ability to:

 * Provision and manage access for individual subaccounts (includes providing an API key, allowed sending domains, etc.)
-* Run reports in the UI by subaccount
+* Run reports in the app by subaccount
 * Get raw message event data by subaccount
 * Get aggregated statistics by subaccount using the Metrics API
 * Separate suppression lists by subaccount automatically